Baki Mercimek

 Baki Mercimek (born 17 September 1982 in Amsterdam) is a former footballer.
 Born in the Netherlands, he represented Turkey at international level.

 Career

 He previously had spells with Sunderland AFC in England, for whom he never played a first team game, as well as Haarlem in the Netherlands, and Beşiktaş in Turkey.

 Background

 Mercimek was born in Amsterdam.
 He was eligible to play for the Netherlands as well as Turkey.
-Mercimek stated that:"I have Turkish blood and I'd love to play for my country one day."